UofM-CS3350-Grp1/Project/README.txt

 Run tests:
 	run RunUnitTests.bat
-		- Once tests are completed run RestoreDB.bat in the /databases to restore tables, as rows may be inserted/updated/deleted that would invalidate future tests.
+		- Once tests are completed run RestoreDB.bat in /databases to restore tables, as rows may be inserted/updated/deleted that would invalidate future tests.